system76/docs/content/windows.md

 Exit out of GParted and use the top-right menu to power off the system.

-### Starting the Windows installer
+## Install Windows

-Plug the [Windows install media](#creating-install-media) into your machine, then power on while holding the appropriate key to enter the [boot menu](/articles/boot-menu/):
+Plug the [USB installer](#create-a-windows-usb-installer) into your machine, then power on while holding the appropriate key to enter the [boot menu](/articles/boot-menu/):

 - `Esc` for laptops with Open Firmware
 - `F7` for laptops with proprietary firmware
 - `F8` or `F12` for Thelio desktops
 - `F10` for Meerkat desktops

-From the boot menu, select the drive containing the Windows installer, then wait for the installer to boot.
+From the boot menu, select the USB drive containing the Windows installer.

-### Performing the Windows installation
+### Performing the Installation

 Select your language, region, and keyboard settings, then click `Next`.